brock-r/BR-Portfolio/README.md

 # Data/Computer Science Portfolio
-My Computer / Data Science Portfolio as a university level computer science student.
+My Computer / Data Science Portfolio as a university level Computer Science student.

 A repository of my academic and personal projects with the use of Python.
-Mainly presented in the form of Jupyter notebook files.

 ## Table of Contents